ovh/ip-reputation-monitoring/README.md

 At last, you need add your network addresses CIDRs (only one per line) in the `config/ips.list` file.

+## Running ##

+You can now insert theses entries in your favorite scheduler:

+ * Schedule `reputation-rbl.sh` to be run once a day.
+ * Schedule `spamhaus-bl.sh` to be run every hour.
+ * Schedule `reputation-fbl.sh` and `api.sh` to be run as a daemon.

+## API ##

+Once everything is running, you can start using the API.
+By default, it's listening to the port 5000.
+Here are the few available endpoints:

+ * `GET /reputation/(ip)`: Query reputation of an IP for each registered source.
+ * `GET /reputation/(ip)/details/(source)`: Query the detailed reputation of an IP for a given source.
+You must use the shortened name of the source (or its name if no shortened one has been provided).
+Default available source: AOL, BLCK, CTALK SCOP SFS, SGS, SNDS.
+ * `GET /blacklist/(ip)`: Query DNS BL to know whether this IP is black listed or not.
+ * `GET /spamhaus/active`: Query recorded Spamhaus active issues.
+ * `GET /spamhaus/resolved`: Query recorded Spamhaus resolved issues.

+Enjoy

+## Development

 ### Implementing its own RBL storage class ###